Chapter Five

 delighted to have a look and takes a picture of me sitting and holding my book.

-Julie has a house on a lonely little island off the coast of Tunisia and will be returning there after she visits Jaipur.
+Julie has a house on a lonely little island off the coast of Tunisia

 Wilena is busy on her I-pad organizing her

-flights and itineraries for her February seventh departure for Delhi and Kathmandu .
+flights and itineraries for her February seventh departure for Delhi Kathmandu .
 She has also just found out about a Carnatic

 singing performance to be held at the Ashram Theatre on Monday the seventeenth.